-While the words firm mattress are all to often used together far too often I would only add that many other descriptions are thrown around like pillows on a little kids sleep over.
+While the words firm mattress are all too often used together far too often I would only add that many other descriptions are thrown around like pillows on a little kid’s sleepover.
 As they say in the industry test out these; Extra Firm, Super Firm, Cushion Firm, Plush Firm, and Firm Pillow Top.
 By now I hope you can see where I am going with this.
 Each of these words while descriptive is not specific to what the mattress actually feels like.

 While somewhat helpful these descriptions are not clear and precise as to what the bed might feel like.
 A mattress shopper could and probably will visit several stores.
-Each will sell their very own versions of what they call a firm mattress even if each bed was built exactly the same and was exactly the same firmness salespeople would describe them as differently as the words I shared above and some I may not have thought of off the top of my head.
-Why, because there is no standard firmness measurement within the entire bedding industry to define and determine a hardness or softness scale for customers to use for a basis of comparison.
+Each will sell their very own version of what they call a firm mattress even if each bed was built exactly the same and was exactly the same firm salespeople would describe them as different as the words I shared above and some I may not have thought of off the top of my head.
+Why, because there is no standard firmness measurement within the entire bedding industry to define and determine a hardness or softness scale for customers to use as a basis of comparison.

 I remember a couple who brought in an ad while I worked for a competitor Sleep Station in St. Louis, MO and the customer asked me to see the $199.00 queen-size firm mattress we had advertised.
 I took the couple back to see the mattress located in the far corner of the store and asked them to lie down to see if it met their comfort and support needs.
 The customer then asked me if I was kidding him.
 Did I say no why?
 He responded this is a piece of S*#t and it isn’t even firm.
 I told him I had firmer mattresses and he asked to see them.
 I showed him the other firm mattresses and he agreed that they were firmer than the one at $199.00 he’d just tried.